-6. Review the registers at the health facilities.

-- Check the register, if available, or speak to clinicians about any previous cases. - Collect data from the register, including numbers of patients and deaths from suspected cholera per age category (under 5 years of age and 5 years of age and older) per week. - Try to collect data from at least 1 month prior to the first suspected cases to identify when the number of cases increased. - Collect data on where patients live when available. - Provide data collection tools (register, line list) and training in case definition, data collection and reporting.

-7. Examine patients and review clinical management.

-- Assess the clinical presentation of the cases. - Review current case management practices and protocols. - Ensure adequate patient flow and adapt as necessary, anticipating arrival of additional patients if appropriate. - If the CFR is greater than 1%, conduct an assessment of the health facility to identify gaps and priority actions to ensure appropriate access and treatment. - Provide protocols and job aids, training and medical supplies as needed.
+- 6. Review the registers at the health facilities - Check the register, if available, or speak to clinicians about any previous cases. - Collect data from the register, including numbers of patients and deaths from suspected cholera per age category (under 5 years of age and 5 years of age and older) per week. - Try to collect data from at least 1 month prior to the first suspected cases to identify when the number of cases increased. - Collect data on where patients live when available. - Provide data collection tools (register, line list) and training in case definition, data collection and reporting. - 7.
+Examine patients and review clinical management - Assess the clinical presentation of the cases. - Review current case management practices and protocols. - Ensure adequate patient flow and adapt as necessary, anticipating arrival of additional patients if appropriate. - If the CFR is greater than 1%, conduct an assessment of the health facility to identify gaps and priority actions to ensure appropriate access and treatment. - Provide protocols and job aids, training and medical supplies as needed.

-8. Collect laboratory specimens to confirm the diagnosis.
+8. Collect laboratory specimens to confirm the diagnosis

 - Collect faecal specimens (liquid stool or rectal swabs) from suspected patients. - If RDTs are available, prioritize sending specimens from RDT-positive samples to the laboratory for confirmation. - Send stool samples to the laboratory following standard procedures. - Verify that health-care workers can safely collect, store and transport samples. - Provide training in sample collection, storage and transport and provide job aids and supplies, if needed. - Collect faecal specimens (liquid stool or rectal swabs) from suspected patients and send them to the laboratory for confirmation under appropriate conditions.
-See section 2 - outbreak confirmation. - If RDTs are available, prioritize sending specimens from RDT-positive samples to the laboratory for confirmation. - Verify that health-care workers can safely collect, store and transport samples. - Provide training in sample collection, storage and transport and provide job aids and supplies if needed.
+See section 2 - outbreak confirmation.

-Review water, sanitation and hygiene (WaSH) and IPC measures at the health facility.
+9. Review water, sanitation and hygiene (WaSH) and IPC measures at the health facility